The 10 best Crypto Margin Trading Exchanges:

-Coinbase as a trading platform for beginners
+Coinbase as an exchange platform for beginners

 The easiest place to start crypto trading and buy, sell and store coins is Coinbase.
 However, you can currently only trade Bitcoin, Ethereum, Litecoin and Bitcoin Cash on this trading platform.
 If you are serious about trading Crypto currencies, you will choose another trading place like GDAX, Bittrex, Binance or Kraken from Coinbase for more offers and lower transaction costs.